symfony/symfony-docs/testing/bootstrap.rst

 ===========================================================

 Sometimes when running tests, you need to do additional bootstrap work before running those tests.
-For example, if you're running a functional test and have introduced a new translation resource, then you will need to clear your cache before running those tests.
+For example, if you are running a functional test and have introduced a new translation resource, then you will need to clear your cache before running those tests.